crawl/crawl/crawl-ref/docs/crawl_manual.rst

    charm-wrought steel.
 Their exoskeletons, capable of wielding weapons independently in each arm, are begun with hand-me-downs from their sprawling families.
-By the time they come of age, they are inseparable from their creations.
+By the time they come of age, they are inseparable from their creations, and experienced individuals often further customize themselves with uniquely powerful additions.

    Haphazard and jerry-rigged, Coglin exoskeletons lack the flexibility of natural bodies.
 Though their arms can fly in a whir of destruction, it takes quite a bit of swinging to rev them up to that speed.
-Further, with their hands swallowed in the controls of their machine, they cannot wear rings - the interference of multiple magical fields would be catastrophic!
+Further, with their bodies swallowed in the controls of their machine, they cannot wear jewelry - the interference of multiple magical fields would be catastrophic!

    Even so, a true Coglin would never criticise their creation.
 They believe that spirits of steel and sandalwood come to rest within every thing that